IcyRelic/LethalMenu/README.md

   - **Color Settings:** Customize the colors used for nearly everything.
   - **Togglable Hacks save with settings:** Enable or disable hacks with settings that persist.
   - **Toggle Cursor:** Turn the in-game cursor on or off.
+  - **Sell Unlimited Scrap:** Allows you to place an unlimited amount of scrap on the company deposit desk.
 </details>

 ### Default Keybinds